-Other operating expenses increased \$1.9 million for the three months ended March 31, 2015 compared to the three months ended March 31, 2014 primarily due to a \$0.6 million increase in distribution and marketing expenses related to higher AUM sourced through intermediaries and a \$0.7 million increase in communication and technology expenses as a result of an increase in headcount and consulting expense related to firm initiatives.
-Approximately \$1.0 million of additional distribution expenses related to a July 2014 change in the allocation of the intermediary fees between Artisan and the Artisan Funds.
-We expect the additional cost will eventually be offset by a reduction in intermediary fees resulting from Artisan Funds' launch of Advisor share classes for certain of our Artisan Funds.
-The fees we pay to intermediaries with respect to the Advisor shares will be lower than the intermediary fees we pay on other classes of shares.
+Other operating expenses increased \$2.6 million for the three months ended June 30, 2015, compared to the three months ended June 30, 2014.
+The overall increase includes a \$0.9 million increase in communication and technology expenses as a result of an increase in information subscriptions and consulting expense related to firm initiatives.
+We expect to continue to invest in technology to support our investment teams, distribution efforts, and scalable operations.

+Also included is approximately \$1.4 million of additional distribution expenses resulting from the July 2014 change to the allocation of fees paid to intermediaries by Artisan Funds and us.
+That increase was partially offset by a \$0.6 million reduction in intermediary fees resulting from the launch of the Advisor Share class for certain series of Artisan Funds.
+The amount we and Artisan Funds pay to intermediaries for distribution and administrative services with respect to Advisor Shares is less than the amount paid with respect to Investor Shares.
+The transfer in assets from Investor Shares to Advisor Shares reduced our intermediary fees by \$0.6 million for the three months ended June 30, 2015.
+Based on the amount of assets that has transferred to date, we expect to realize annualized savings of approximately \$3.5 million.